 Formerly a resident of the Lansdowne Estate off the Wandsworth Road, David joined Big Local SW11 in April 2015 and works across all our priority areas to support PEC chairs responsible for their oversight.

 With over 30 years experience in Community Development with specialist knowledge of evaluation and research David has updated our area profile, produced two directories, one for businesses and the other on all the community groups in SW11.
 He has conducted a survey of local businesses and one on community organisations in our patch.
-He is currently working to support Helen who leads on Building Futures, Tessa as lead for the Falcon Road Heritage Festival, and Stephen (Chair) on anything that he is asked to do!
+He is currently supporting Robert and Marlene with our Falcon Road Festival, Wendy who is leading on our Intergenerational work and the PC in developing its relations with the BL Alliance.

 Contact David Stone BA MA